jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 >
 > **Do not drop the video presentation.
 Failure to submit a video presentation will result in a 25% penalty.**

+## Errors and/or Inconsistencies in these Documents

+I have made this document as complete, consistent, accurate, and as approachable as time permitted.

+If there is an error, or you suspect there is an error, let me know, and I will correct the problem.
+I am *not* trying to trick you or confuse you.
+Large technical documents are difficult to keep perfectly correct and internally consistent,

+Thank you for your help in this matter.